TheEngineeringBay/Starcraft-Community-Resources/Readme.md

 ## Tournaments
 - [ASL](https://www.youtube.com/watch?v=ta-zZKfeZUA&list=PLo2fPnM8EiQxasMyU-dcUGlrNzqeX_jAL) - The premier tournament for professional StarCraft players.
 - [BSL](https://bombasticstarleague.com/) - The premier tournament for foreigner (outside of Korea) StarCraft.
+- [CPL](https://www.twitch.tv/coachpupilleague) - Coach pupil league.
+A league for players of all levels to come together and improve at the game
 - [Have at you!](https://battlefy.com/have-at-you) - Semi-weekly 1v1 open bracket tournament with a donation based prize pool.
 Hosted by [Schamtoo](#personalities).
+- [RSL](https://www.twitch.tv/least_bw) - Rookie Star League.
+A league for players to compete with MMR below 1350.
 - [SSCAIT](https://sscaitournament.com/) - Student StarCraft AI Tournament & Ladder, organized by the Department of Computer Science, Czech Technical University in Prague.
 - [STPL](https://www.twitch.tv/stpl) - Shinhan Tank Proleague a global team league featuring the best players in the entire world!
 - [Turf Wars](https://liquipedia.net/starcraft/Turf_Wars) - North American team league with an irreverent focus.